soulbiz/logging-elk/config/grok-patterns-draft.md

 Grok will load all the pattern files inside that directory.

-For a more detailed use of the grok plugin inside Logstash, click [here](https://www.elastic.co/guide/en/logstash/5.4/plugins-filters-grok.html#_synopsis_130).
+For a more detailed use of the grok plugin inside Logstash, please check Elastic's [Grok Plugin](https://www.elastic.co/guide/en/logstash/5.4/plugins-filters-grok.html) reference!

 ### Audit Patterns